timwong5/COM6504/README.md

 ## Example Image URL
 `http://www.baidu.com/img/bdlogo.png`
 ## Errors need to be fixed
-+ When refresh the index page, console shows the service-worker "uncaught (in promise) typeerror: failed to execute 'addall' on 'cache': request failed"
-try not refresh the page directly when testing the project.
++ When refresh the index page, console shows the service-worker "uncaught (in promise) typeerror: failed to execute 'addall' on 'cache': request failed".
+Try not refresh the page directly when testing the project.
 The service-worker can use when first enter the homepage.
 + Only can show the "History" in front of the users in Chat history - try to add.
 + When users get chat history, they get a space line under the origin chat history.
 It seems that the welcome information's problem - I don't know how to solve it.
 + Sometimes users can't get the image from the Internet - maybe cross-domain problem.